 Our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Jodie P. Morrison, is an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules.
-Ms. Morrison is not an independent director under Rule 5605(a)(2) because she is our President and Chief Executive Officer.
-Our board of directors also determined that Stephen Buckley, Jr., Timothy J. Barberich and Joseph A. Yanchik, III, who comprise our audit committee, Timothy J. Barberich, Cheryl L. Cohen, Seth L. Harrison and David A. Kessler, who comprise our compensation committee and David A. Kessler, Timothy J. Barberich and Stephen Buckley, Jr., who are members of our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable, including in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act and in the case of all members of the compensation committee, the independence requirements contemplated by Rule 10C-1 under the Exchange Act.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of the directors who currently serves (or during 2016 served) on our board, with the exceptions of Gregory J. Flesher, Jodie P. Morrison, and John S. McBride, is an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules (or was independent during the time of service on our board).
+Mr. Flesher is not an independent director under Rule 5605(a)(2) because he is our Chief Executive Officer.
+Ms. Morrison is not an "independent director" as defined under Rule 5605(a)(2) because she was our President and Chief Executive Officer until May 2017.
+Mr. McBride is not an "independent director" as defined under Rule 5605(a)(2) because he was our Chief Operating Officer until May 2017.

+Our board of directors also determined that Gary A. Lyons, Cheryl L. Cohen and Keith A. Katkin, who currently serve on our audit committee, and Stephen Buckley, Jr. and Joseph A. Yanchik, III, who were members of our audit committee during 2016, satisfy the independence standards for audit committees established by the SEC and the NASDAQ Listing Rules, including the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
+In addition, our board of directors determined that Cheryl L. Cohen and Gary A. Lyons, who currently serve on our compensation committee, and Seth L. Harrison and David A. Kessler, who were members of our compensation committee during 2016, satisfy the independence standards for compensation committees established by the SEC and the NASDAQ Listing Rules, including the independence requirements contemplated by Rule 10C-1 under the Exchange Act.
 In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.